lidiamayor/MachineLearning-project/README.md

 - SVM
 - KNN
 - Naive Bayes
+- Bagging
+- AdaBoost

-The models were evaluated both with the imbalanced dataset and after applying the SMOTE technique.
+The models were evaluated in multiple configurations:

+- With and without outliers.
+- Different scaling techniques: No scaling, standardization, and normalization.
+- With and without class balancing (using SMOTE and SMOTEENN techniques).

 ### 4. Model Evaluation

 The metrics used to evaluate the models were:

 - **Accuracy**
-- **Precision**
+- **Precision** (most important for minimizing false negatives)
 - **Recall**
 - **F1-score**

-Comparisons between results before and after applying SMOTE show how class balancing improves performance, particularly in predicting the minority class (stroke = 1).
+Comparisons between results with and without applying SMOTE and SMOTEENN show how class balancing techniques attempt to improve performance, particularly in predicting the minority class (stroke = 1).
+However, the best performance was achieved without balancing the classes.

 ## Conclusions

-- **Pre-SMOTE Analysis:** Models trained with the imbalanced dataset showed poor performance in predicting the minority class (stroke).
-Precision and Recall metrics for this class were low due to the high number of false negatives.

-- **Post-SMOTE Analysis:** After applying SMOTE, the models significantly improved their ability to predict stroke cases.
-Models like Random Forest and KNN showed a substantial increase in F1-Score, indicating a better balance between Precision and Recall.

-This project demonstrates the importance of addressing class imbalance in prediction problems.
-Applying balancing techniques, such as SMOTE, significantly improves the performance of models, especially in critical problems where false negatives can have severe consequences, like stroke prediction.
+- **Without Class Balancing:** Models trained on the imbalanced dataset, especially Random Forest and Bagging, provided the best results in terms of precision, which was crucial for minimizing false negatives.
+Techniques like SMOTE and SMOTEENN, while improving recall, led to an increase in false positives.

+- **With Class Balancing (SMOTE, SMOTEENN):** Although recall improved, these techniques led to a drop in precision, increasing false positives.
+As a result, the models without class balancing performed better in terms of precision and overall F1-score.

+This project highlights the importance of selecting the appropriate metrics based on the problem's goals.
+In critical cases like stroke prediction, precision is key to minimizing false negatives, and class balancing techniques did not offer the best results for this objective.